 What is common to all activities and projects is need for the help of our members… as volunteers, as contributors, and finally, as participants!
 Additional information about the various activities and products can be found here.

 The Regions are organising the following activities that will take place in 2019:

 1. Adventure Training [Atlantic]

 5 Div will be conducting an Adventure Training Exercise in Gros Morne National Park in Newfoundland, with participants from across the country.
 We are putting those teams together right now, so contact your RCEME regional representative to submit your name.

 2. RCEME Nijmegen March [NCR]

 The NCR is putting together a RCEME Team to do the Nijmegen March in 2019, with participants from across the country.
-The communique is out now, click here to sign up for the march!
-Also, see the RCEME Communiqué page to see the training plan.
+The communique is out now, click here to view it.
+Also, see the RCEME Communiqué page for the training plan.